firstname.lastname@example.org / (213) 821-1310 / WAH 204

 1993 Honors B.A., Geography, University of Delaware

-Travis Longcore is Assistant Professor of Architecture, Spatial Sciences, and Biological Sciences at the University of Southern California, where he holds a joint appointment in the USC School of Architecture and the USC Spatial Sciences Institute.
+Travis Longcore, Ph.D., is Assistant Professor of Architecture, Spatial Sciences, and Biological Sciences at the University of Southern California, where he holds a joint appointment in the USC School of Architecture and the USC Spatial Sciences Institute.

-His research interest is urban ecology and conservation, with emphasis on: conservation planning and management, edge effects of development, especially artificial night lighting, and monitoring and management of endangered species.
-He is co-editor of the book Ecological Consequences of Artificial Night Lighting (Island Press, 2006) and author of over 25 peer-reviewed articles in journals such as Conservation Biology, Biological Conservation, Restoration Ecology, Environmental Management, Urban Geography, and Frontiers in Ecology and the Environment.
+Longcore is co-editor of the landmark book Ecological Consequences of Artificial Night Lighting (Island Press, 2006) and author of over 35 peer-reviewed articles in top international journals such as Trends in Ecology and Evolution, Conservation Biology, Biological Conservation, Restoration Ecology, Environmental Management, Urban Geography, and Frontiers in Ecology and the Environment.
 His research has been covered in National Geographic, Audubon, New York Times, Wall Street Journal, Life, and Discover.

 Among his accomplishments, Dr. Longcore co-developed science-based habitat restoration program and native plant nursery for coastal dune habitats and transferred operation to nonprofit training at-risk youth and young adults; directed the growth of a yearlong senior practicum problems course for a B.S. program in environmental science, with competitive selection of student group projects for off-campus clients ranging from Fortune 500 companies to local nonprofits; and managed a successful captive breeding program for endangered California butterflies.